-"Subchapter C unit repair grant" means a reimbursement grant issued to an owner pursuant to Subchapter C of this chapter and Chapter 60 of Title 28 of the Rules of the City of New York.
+"Subchapter C unit repair grant" means a reimbursement grant issued to an owner pursuant to this subchapter and Chapter 60 of Title 28 of the Rules of the City of New York.

 § 3.
 Section 10-02 of Chapter 10 of Title 68 of the Rules of the City of New York is amended to read as follows: